kevintruong/til/Synchronization,-Part-4:-The-Critical-Section-Problem.md

     }
 }
 ```
 Except it is all done _atomically_ meaning in one uninterruptible operation.
 What does the _weak_ part mean?
-Well atomic instructions are also prone to **spurious failures** meaning that there are two versions to these atomic functions a _strong_ and a _weak_ part, strong guarantee the the success or failure while weak may fail.
+Well atomic instructions are also prone to **spurious failures** meaning that there are two versions to these atomic functions a _strong_ and a _weak_ part, strong guarantee the success or failure while weak may fail.
 We are using weak because weak is faster and we are in a loop!
 That means we are okay if it fails a little bit more often because we will just keep spinning around anyway.

 What is this memory order business?
 We were talking about memory fences earlier, here it is!
 We won't go into detail because it is outside the scope of this course but not the scope of [this article](https://gcc.gnu.org/wiki/Atomic/GCCMM/AtomicSync).